Support Page Content

 Queer Connect is a support group for all students who are interested in supporting those identifying within the LGBTQIA+ umbrellas, and discussions are led by PRIDE Center employees.
 We will use our sessions to share our thoughts and feelings about what is going on that impacts the LGTBQIA+ community.

 Queer in Color is a support group for all students who are interested in supporting LGBTQIA+ students who identify as people of color.
 The in-person group meets to socialize and share personal experiences of being LGBTQIA+ POC.
-Discussions and activities are facilitated by student advocates who are part of the LGBTQIA+ POC community.
+The sessions feature facilitated discussions and activities.

 T4Tea is a support group for all students who are interested in supporting students who identify within the trans umbrella.
 Discussions and activities are facilitated by trans student advocates.